nldanne/foundation-exam-practice-1/README.md

 #### Santa
 - A santa has a `name`, `age`, `cookieAmount`, `cookieLimit`, and a `listOfKids`
--

 - New santa can be created by providing the `name`, `age`.
-  - our santa is on a diet, so his intake of cookies can't be more than 50.
+  - our santa is on a diet, so his intake of cookies can't be more than **100**
+  - our santa has an empty list of Kids by default.

+- It has an `addKid` method that adds new kids to santa's list of Kids

+- It has a `visit` method that lets him eat the cookies the kids' made for him, and returns the amount he has eaten.

+- It has an `introduce` method which returns an information about santa.
+  For example:

+  - `My name is Nicholas, I am 60 years old.
+I ate 10 cookies, and I can eat much more HOHOHO!`
+  - `My name is Claus, I am 54 years old.
+I didn't cookies this evening.`